MailToolbox/mail_plugger/docs/usage_of_api_specific_options_in_ruby_on_rails.md

 end
 ```

-In the `rails console` we can try it out.
+In the `rails console`, we can try it out.

 ```ruby
 TestMailer.send_test.deliver_now!